Platitudes about Safety Culture Degrade Performance

-In some cases that might be true, but in this case what he had learned about leadership was a pile of vacant platitudes.
+In some cases that might be true, but in this case what he had learned was a pile of vacant platitudes.
 The plant managers he was supervising had real issues to manage.
-Employees were not engaged, communication was poor, and supervisory skills were low.
+Their employees were not engaged, communication was poor, and supervisory skills were low.
 The parent company had recently acquired these plants and wanted to bring them up to the corporate standard.
 Safety performance was poor and it showed in the incident rate, which had the attention of the head of the business unit.

-The young leader’s first impulse was to go after the culture.
+The leader’s first impulse was to go after the culture.
 He wanted to create a “high-performance culture” and talked with his plant managers about it.
 When he started talking about ‘authentic leadership,’ ‘emotional intelligence’ and ‘managing with empathy’ they rolled their eyes.
 It didn’t feel to them like the real world they were confronting.
 The more he talked about it the less attention they gave it.

 It wasn’t difficult to get him to see the opportunity to lead with safety.
 Workplace injuries represented something concrete that the plant managers could relate to.
 Instead of talking about culture, they could change culture by preventing injuries.
 Instead of talking about engagement, they could engage their workers in safety improvement.
 Instead of trying to act empathetic they could find out about real issues that affected people.
 They didn’t fully realize it, but they were creating a high performance culture.
 A real one.